openbioscience/campbell/Chapter 16.md

 # Chapter 16: The Molecular Basis of Inheritance

+- What is DNA replication's error rate?
+- How did the Meselson-Stahl experiment verify the semiconservative model of DNA replication?
 - List all the classes of enzymes involved in DNA replication.
   - Helicases
   - Single-strand binding proteins